 - Blocks: Blocks are single- or multi-column layout sections, and they are synonymous with content columns.
 You can leave blocks unstyled, style columns or rows independently, and add content elements.

 - Content: Add columns, buttons, dividers, HTML, images, and text individually or to a block.

-Use blocks or content columns to lay out your template before you add content.
+Use blocks or content columns to lay out your email before you add content.
 You can add multiple content elements to a single column.
 For example, you can place text above of an image, and both items will be grouped together in the collapsed mobile view.

 Blocks and Content Columns

-Both block elements and content columns are background elements that help you layout your email template before you add content.
+Both block elements and content columns are background elements that help you layout your email before you add content.
 When you select a cell in a block column, you can style the entire row or set styles for individual columns within the row.
 Most of the style options are the same for both rows and columns.

 Row properties affect the entire row; if you want to set properties for individual columns in a row, go to Column properties.